parallelvirtualcluster/pvc/docs/manuals/provisioner.md

 The default script "empty" can be used to skip scripted installation for a profile.
 Additionally, profiles with no disk mountpoints (and specifically, no root `/` mountpoint) will skip scripted installation.

-*WARNING*: It is important to remember that these provisioning scripts will run with the same privileges as the provisioner API daemon (usually root) on the system running the daemon.
+**WARNING**: It is important to remember that these provisioning scripts will run with the same privileges as the provisioner API daemon (usually root) on the system running the daemon.
 THIS MAY POSE A SECURITY RISK.
 However, the intent is that administrators of the cluster are the only ones allowed to specify these scripts, and that they check them thoroughly when adding them to the system, as well as limit access to the provisioning API to trusted sources.
 If neither of these conditions are possible, for instance if arbitrary users must specify custom scripts without administrator oversight, then the PVC provisioner script system may not be ideal.

-*NOTE*: It is often required to perform a `chroot` to perform some aspects of the install process.
+**NOTE**: It is often required to perform a `chroot` to perform some aspects of the install process.
 The PVC script fully supports this, though it is relatively complicated.
 The example script details how to achieve this.

 #### The `install` function

 The `install` function is the main entrypoint for a provisioning script, and is the only part of the script that is explicitly called.
 The provisioner calls this function after setting up the temporary install directory and mounting the volumes.
 Thus, this script can then perform any sort of tasks required in the VM to install it, and then finishes, after which the main provisioner resumes control to unmount the volumes and finish the VM creation.

+It is good practice in these scripts to "fail through", since terminating the script abruptly would affect the entire provisioning flow and thus may leave the half-provisioned VM in an undefined state.
+Care should be taken to `try`/`catch` possible errors, and attempt to finish the script execution (or `return`) even if some aspect fails.

 This function is passed a number of keyword arguments that it can then use during installation.
 These include those specified by the administrator in the profile, on the CLI at deploy time, as well as a number of default arguments: